 Number one: Choose the right material

-When you’re deciding on your roofing material, you should consider things like appearance, price, and lifespan of each available product.
+When you’re deciding on roofing material for your new roof, you should consider things like the appearance, price, and lifespan of each available product.

 You may consider factors such as:

 - Current covering weight

 Increasing the weight of your material will likely require structural reinforcements.